riscv-software-src/riscv-isac/docs/source/python_plugins.rst

 Two classes of plugins are defined, namely:

-* Parser Plugin(``parserHookImpl``): Parse the execution trace file to yield instruction (code), mnemonics, address and register commit value for each instruction.
+* Parser Plugin(``parserHookImpl``): Parse the execution trace file to yield instruction object with updated fields - instruction code, address, register commits, CSR commits and mnemonics, for each instruction.
 Currently, there are plugins for execution traces from 2 RISC V models - SPIKE and SAIL.
 * Decoder Plugin(``decoderHookImpl``): Decodes the information into a common instruction class object.

 .. note:: The name of the python file and the name of the class should be the same.